Troubleshooting a crash

 - A hang is when Live freezes indefinitely and the only way to resolve it is to force quit

-Certain outdated plug-ins may cause Live to crash at launch.
-Or you may notice that usage of particular plugin causes Live to crash.
+Certain plug-ins may cause Live to crash at launch.
 Press and hold the [ALT] key, then launch Live - this will temporarily disable Live's initial plug-in scanning.
-If Live launches successfully while plug-ins are disabled then this would indicate an outdated or problematic plug-in is contained in your plug-ins folder.
+If Live launches successfully while plug-ins are disabled then this would indicate a problematic plug-in is contained in your plug-ins folder.

 - Delete any plug-ins that you don't use on a regular basis